Source deductions of income tax

 - 8% – Divide the vacation pay by 4.
 Use Schedule B (52 pay periods) and multiply the weekly source deduction by 4.

 Employees who do not take vacation

 If you give vacation pay to an employee who is not taking holidays, use the method applicable to gratuities to calculate the source deductions and employer contributions on the amount.

 Payments made to a trust as credits for accumulated vacation

 Payments that you make to a trust as credits for vacation accumulated by an employee must be included in the employee's income for the year in which the payments are made.
 The payments are subject to:

-- the employer contribution to the health services fund
+- the contribution to the health services fund;

-You must also include these amounts in your total payroll used to calculate your health services fund contribution rate, your participation in workforce skills development and, if applicable, your contribution to the Workforce Skills Development and Recognition Fund (WSDRF).
+Similarly, you must include these amounts in your total payroll used to calculate your health services fund contribution rate, your participation in workforce skills development and, if applicable, your contribution to the Workforce Skills Development and Recognition Fund (WSDRF).